patverga/plant_jones/README.md

 We use the most discriminative subset of the features from the original paper, word and char ngrams and lexicon dictionaries.
 Following the original, we train an SVM model with tuned parameters: rbf kernel, C=100, gamma=.0001.
 This is all done in [scikit-learn](http://scikit-learn.org/stable/) with a little help from [nltk](http://www.nltk.org/).

 The training data was taken from [SemEval 2013 workshop Task 2-B](http://www.cs.york.ac.uk/semeval-2013/task2/index.php?id=data).
 Our F score on the development set is .65 (the full set of features in the paper gets .69).

+The model was trained on a desktop computer, serialized, and sent to the pi to save a long long time.